Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 -

-Chunking: lots of small rooms (or palaces) rather than one giant one.
-I'll call them rooms here.
+Chunking: lots of small rooms rather than one giant one.
+Many rooms make a palace.
+I'll call them rooms here/ focus on the basics.

 You’re memorizing two things per bird: